Ultraviolet catastrophe: Problem

 An example, from Mason's A History of the Sciences, illustrates multi-mode vibration via a piece of string.
 As a natural vibrator, the string will oscillate with specific modes (the standing waves of a string in harmonic resonance), dependent on the length of the string.
 In classical physics, a radiator of energy will act as a natural vibrator.
-Additionally, since each mode will have the same energy, most of the energy in a natural vibrator will be in the smaller wavelengths and higher frequencies, where most of the modes are.
+Since each mode will have the same energy, most of the energy in a natural vibrator will be in the smaller wavelengths and higher frequencies, where most of the modes are.

 According to classical electromagnetism, the number of electromagnetic modes in a 3-dimensional cavity, per unit frequency, is proportional to the square of the frequency.
 This implies that the radiated power per unit frequency should be proportional to frequency squared.
-Thus, both the power at a given frequency and the total radiated power is unlimited as higher and higher frequencies are considered: this is unphysical as the total radiated power of a cavity is not observed to be infinite, a point that was made independently by Einstein and by Lord Rayleigh and Sir James Jeans in 1905.
+Thus, both the power at a given frequency and the total radiated power is unlimited as higher and higher frequencies are considered: this is unphysical, as the total radiated power of a cavity is not observed to be infinite, a point that was made independently by Einstein, Lord Rayleigh, and Sir James Jeans in 1905.